 Adam is managing director of BelievePerform which he founded in 2012.
-Adam has a passion for inspiring, educating and helping others.
-With experience within mental health, Adam loves helping people to overcome problems and develop positive mental health.
+Adam has a passion for inspiring, educating and helping others to overcome problems and develop positive mental health.
 He is focused on reducing the stigma attached to mental health and building online content that can be used to help build people’s resilience and coping skills.

 Meet The Team

 Performance director of BelievePerform.
 PhD in Psychology and expert knowledge of the psychology of elite performance in teams and individuals.
-Sport Consultancy.
-Chiefly associated with the Great Britain Rowing Team (Sydney, Athens, Beijing Olympics, London Olympics and Rio).
-Working also as within the business world taking lessons learned from Olympic Champions and applying them to help enhance corporate performance on individual, team and organisational level.
-Honorary Professor Staffordshire University.
+Chiefly associated with the Great Britain Rowing Team throughout their Olympic success.
+Chris takes the lessons learned from Olympic Champions and applies them to help enhance corporate performance.

 Operation director at BelievePerform.
 Sam believes in the power of business to be a force for good.
 Helping others in a way which is sustainable and scalable matters if you want to reach people in every corner of the world.
 He's ambitious too.